 What is a healthier replacement for eggs?
-Pick up some chia, one of nature’s best and most versatile egg replacers that has even more nutrients, hemp seeds and protein, and add in some leafy greens to get plenty of nutrition in your day.
-These three foods alone are filled with protein, offer muscle-toning benefits, brain benefits, support healthy weight and fitness goals, and they also spare the hen (and you) from the whole ugly, unhealthy (and even dangerous) egg-producing process.
+Pick up some chia, one of nature’s best and most versatile egg replacers that have even more nutrients, hemp seeds, and protein, and add in some leafy greens to get plenty of nutrition in your day.
+These three foods alone are filled with protein, offer muscle-toning benefits, and brain benefits, Support healthy weight and fitness goals, and also spare the hen (and you) from the whole ugly, unhealthy (and even dangerous) egg-producing process.

 - 8 Different Ways to Make Raspberry Tarts Without Eggs, Milk, or Butter

 - You Will Never Eat Eggs Again After Reading This